Definition

 Schleswig-Holstein: Three New Baltic Sea Marine Protected Areas Enter Into Force

-Schleswig-Holstein has designated three new Baltic Sea marine protected areas (MPAs) effective March 2026, significantly expanding strict conservation zones.
-Immediate prohibitions on commercial fishing, raw material extraction, and marine construction in these areas signal increasing regulatory pressure on maritime industrial activities to meet 2030 biodiversity targets.
+Schleswig-Holstein has established three new Baltic Sea marine protected areas effective March 2026, significantly expanding strict conservation zones.
+Prohibitions on commercial fishing, raw material extraction, and marine construction signal increasing regulatory constraints on maritime industrial activities to meet 2030 biodiversity targets.

 Germany Adopts Climate Protection Programme 2026 to Close 2030 Emissions Gap

-Germany has adopted the Climate Protection Programme 2026, a 67-measure roadmap designed to close the 25-million-tonne CO2 gap required to meet 2030 national climate targets.
-Businesses should prepare for sector-specific regulatory updates, including revised packaging laws, new industrial electrification subsidies, and stricter GHG quotas in transport.
+Germany has adopted the Climate Protection Programme 2026, a 67-measure roadmap to bridge the 25-million-tonne CO2 gap for 2030 climate targets.
+Businesses should anticipate sector-specific regulatory shifts, including revised packaging laws, industrial electrification subsidies, and stricter greenhouse gas quotas for transport.

 Defra Publishes Government Response on Private Sector Role in Nature Recovery in England

-Defra has confirmed that nature recovery in England will shift from voluntary action toward mandatory regulatory levers, disclosure standards, and high-integrity nature markets.
-Businesses should prepare for increased integration of nature-related financial disclosures (TNFD) and the expansion of 'polluter-pays' principles across water, carbon, and circular economy frameworks.
+Defra has confirmed a shift from voluntary nature recovery toward mandatory regulatory levers, disclosure standards, and high-integrity nature markets in England.
+Businesses should prepare for increased integration of nature-related financial disclosures and the expansion of polluter-pays principles across water, carbon, and circular economy frameworks.

 Hawaii Senate WLA Committee Schedules Hearing on Aquatic Protection Bill HB2599 HD1

-Hawaii is advancing legislation (HB2599 HD1) to mandate ecosystem-based management and coral reef resilience goals for state aquatic resources.
-While primarily administrative for state agencies, this signals a shift toward stricter aquatic protection standards that may influence future coastal development and resource extraction permits.
+Hawaii is advancing legislation to mandate ecosystem-based management and coral reef resilience goals for state aquatic resources.
+This shift toward prioritized ecosystem integrity signals stricter future standards for coastal development and resource extraction permits.

 These are just a few of the most recent Nature-based Solutions alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.